asif2211/python_selenium_assignment/README.md

 - ```bash
   python3 -m unittest tests/test_python_selenium.py
   ```
-  **Weak areas**

-- explicit wait not working properly in few method hardly I used time.sleep becuase explicit was not working may be my selectors are weak I will cover with my hard work.
-- I work hard to complete this assignment and if give me a chance the I will prove myself with hardwork.

 **Python Selenium Web Automation**
 - this is python selenium web automation assignment where we run test cases to check